Fios-Quest/YouTube-Scripts/src/space/newtype.md

 It's also too long for an IPv4 address, and too short for an IPv6 address.

-More likely it's a number, either a 64bit integer or a 64-bit float.
+More likely it's a number, either an integer or a float.

 ### type 3

+[//]: # (show program 00_what_is_this)

-Let's try parsing the data as a few things
+Let's try parsing the data as a few things.

-Maybe an integer... probably not a float, ah, it's a string, and it's an ad for this collection of videos.
+Here's the data.

+For reference, this is it as bytes.

+So it could be a huge integer

+It's probably not a float though.

+Ah, well, this looks right

+So it's probably a short, UTF-8 encoded string advertising our new collection of videos, but, who's to say really?

 ### type 4